 As for the customer, tip what you feel comfortable with.
 And if you don’t have the money, that’s okay.
 You just paid a lot of money to move, and the guys understand that.
 But, at the same time, it makes them feel really good when they’re tipped.
 Moving is backbreaking work, and they do it day in and day out.
 You tip the pizza man, why not your mover?

 Q: And how much do you tip movers?
 Is there a general rule, say ten percent of the total cost?

 A: It’s not predetermined like it is at a restaurant.
 It’s whatever you feel you can do.
 And if you do choose to tip, hand it directly to each crew member instead of giving a lump sum to the foreman—it’s more personal that way.

 Hiring a Moving Company

 As with any home service company, finding a mover you can trust can be difficult, especially if you haven’t previously used a professional moving service.

 Susan has advice for the hiring process, as well: “Check out your local movers’ online reputations, and interview two or three,” she said.
 “Smaller moves can be estimated over the phone, but if you have a large move, have each one come and estimate on-site before you decide.”

-And we never accept reference lists or use third-party research, so you can feel confident that a Best Pick moving company, like Randall Moving & Storage, will handle your possessions with care, skill, and professionalism.
+And we never accept reference lists or use third-party research, so you can feel confident that a Best Pick moving company will handle your possessions with care, skill, and professionalism.